-City Club of Eugene is launching a project to begin imagining a new generation of monuments for Eugene.
+City Club of Eugene has launched a project to begin imagining a new generation of monuments for Eugene.
 Last summer’s protests reminded us that some monuments have passed their period of relevance.
 Programs and publications since then have shown that the messages a community needs from its monuments can change over time.
-In this project, City Club of Eugene partners with several groups to engage youth in finding important contemporary subjects and messages and designing monuments to convey them.
+Guided by Mary Leighton, City Club of Eugene partners with several groups to engage youth in finding important contemporary subjects and messages and designing monuments to convey them.

 Eugene Cultural Services Division is scheduling the exhibition of student work in the windows of downtown buildings in mid-June, in time for Juneteenth Celebrations.
 All art submitted by students and reflecting their serious consideration of the theme will be included in the exhibit.